Learning the Neighborhood: Contrast-Free Multimodal Self-Supervised Molecular Graph Pretraining: Related Work

 \textit{Contrastive learning} aligns representations of similar instances while pushing apart dissimilar ones and has become central to graph representation learning.
 GraphCL~\citep{graphcl2021you} and JOAO~\citep{joao2021you} pioneered this idea through graph augmentations, while InfoGraph~\citep{infograph2020sun} maximized mutual information across views.
 Extensions to molecules incorporate 3D information: GraphMVP~\citep{graphmvp2022liu} aligns 2D topology and 3D conformations with generative objectives, MoleculeSDE~\citep{moleculesde2023liu} introduces symmetry-aware stochastic differential equations, and 3D InfoMax~\citep{3dinfomax2022stark} encodes 3D from 2D via mutual information.
 While effective~\citep{ssleval2023wang}, these methods depend on negative samples and large batches~\citep{graphcl2021you}, a limitation exacerbated by irregular graph structures.

-\textit{Generative pre-training} forms the second category of self-supervised learning, where models reconstructs masked or missing components of a graph from its surrounding context.
+\textit{Generative pretraining} forms the second category of self-supervised learning, where models reconstructs masked or missing components of a graph from its surrounding context.
 Early works such as AttrMask~\citep{attrmask2020hu}, ContextPred~\citep{attrmask2020hu}, and EdgePred~\citep{graphsage2017hamilton} predict attributes or edges, while GPT-GNN~\citep{gptgnn2020hu} and GROVER~\citep{grover2020rong} extend to autoregressive reconstruction and chemically informed motif prediction.
-More recent methods incorporate multimodal and geometric signals: unified cross-modal generation of 2D/3D~\citep{unified2022zhu}, modality integration via MoleBlend~\citep{moleblend2023yu}, and geometry-aware prediction in 3D PGT~\citep{3dpgt2023wang}.
-Despite their promise, generative methods must reconstruct both discrete graph structure and continuous features, and autoregressive variants are further complicated by the lack of a natural ordering over graph nodes.
+More recent methods integrate multimodal and geometric signals: unified cross-modal generation of 2D/3D~\citep{unified2022zhu}, modality integration via MoleBlend~\citep{moleblend2023yu}, and geometry-aware prediction in 3D PGT~\citep{3dpgt2023wang}.
+Despite their promise, generative methods must reconstruct both discrete graph structure and continuous features, with autoregressive variants further complicated by the lack of natural node ordering.

 \textit{Latent representation learning} forms the third category of self-supervised methods.
 Instead of reconstructing raw graph structures or features, these approaches predict target embeddings directly in latent space, yielding compact, denoised, and often across multimodal representations.
 BGRL~\citep{bgrl2023thakoor} employs a bootstrapped online–target encoder scheme under augmentations, while LaGraph~\citep{lagraph2022xie} frames the task as latent graph prediction, optimizing an upper bound with context-aware regularization on masked nodes.
 While latent prediction methods avoid the costly generation of negatives, they remain sensitive to augmentation quality and model update stability, and are prone to representation collapse~\citep{jepa2023assran, byol2020grill}.